wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/shape-data/includes/3-combine-data-shaping-functions.md

 should follow when building a formula.
 Always confirm that you see the expected data each step along the way.

+> [!NOTE]
+> The following steps are an example of the steps involved to combining formulas and not intended to work unless you provide a datasource.
+> The exercise unit of this module provides step-by-step details.

 1. Add a **Gallery** control to your canvas.

 2. Add YourDataSource to the **items** property and configure the